Zgell/garter/README.md

 - Add a feature to test if files are already infected
 - Adjust the code to infect ALL nearby files as opposed to just one arbitrary target
 - Add a default payload?
-- Add some sort of CLI feedback indicating successful infection?
+- Add some sort of CLI feedback indicating successful infection